aaronparker/vcredist/README.md

 Deploying the Microsoft Visual C++ Redistributables in any complex desktop environment kinda sucks because there are so many versions that might be required.
 I got tired of updating my MDT deployment share with the redistributables manually, so wrote a module to automate the process.

 This module will download the Visual C++ Redistributables listed in an external XML file into a folder structure that represents major release, processor architecture and update release (e.g. SP1, MFC, ATL etc.).
-The script defines the available redistributables and can be updated with each release with no changes made to the script.
+The module allows you to download, install or import Visual C++ Redistributables into the Microsoft Deployment Toolkit or System Center Configuration Manager.

-*NOTE:* some validation of the Redistributables listed in the XML file is required, as not all may need to be installed in your environment.
+*NOTE:* Validation of the Redistributables listed in the XML file is required, as not all may need to be installed in your environment.

-This can be run to download and optionally install the Visual C++ (2005 - 2017) Redistributables as specified in the external XML file passed to the module.

 The basic structure of the XML file should be as follows (an XSD schema is included in the repository):